Expressivity of Neural Networks with Random Weights and Learned Biases: Introduction

-{\bf Machine Learning}.
-We mention primarily two bodies of literature in ML/AI that are related to this study.
-Many efforts have explored neural networks that are trained to quickly meta-learn new tasks via dynamics in activation space alone, without any adaptation of weights (see e.g.~\cite{feldkamp_adaptive_1997, klos_dynamical_2020, cotter_fixed-weight_1990, cotter1991learning}).
-Like our work, this thread of research proposes a mechanism by which a network might adapt to any new task without changing weights.
-However, prior work differs form the current study in that it requires an initial meta-training of all parameters in a network, weights included, before operating in the "fast learning" regime where network variables maintain context information that allow the networks to rapidly adapt to new tasks.
-In some cases these context variables can be thought of as biases \cite{cotter1991learning}.
-The closest ML contributions to our work are on the topic of masking--particularly the \emph{Strong Lottery Ticket Hypothesis} (SLTH).
-This hypothesis conjectured that a given desired parameterization of a neural network can be found as a sub-network in a larger, appropriately initialized, network \cite{ramanujan2020s}.
-SLTH is typically formulated with respect to weights, i.e. a subnetwork is defined by deleting weights from the full network.
-However, a few studies have investigated SLTH when subnetworks are constructed by deleting units \cite{malach2020proving}.
-While our study is different at face value for its focus on function approximation via bias optimization, rather than finding ``lottery ticket" subnetworks, a key step in our analytic derivations relies on masking in a fashion analogous to proofs of the unit masking version of SLTH.
-Thus, our work also provides two results that may be of interest to the SLTH theory.
-First an alternative proof (complementing the first proof in \cite{malach2020proving}) of the SLTH for units in single-hidden layer neural networks; second, a first proof of the SLTH over units for RNNs (see Section \S \ref{sec:theory} for more details).
-Flavours of the lottery ticket hypothesis for RNNs has been explored empirically \cite{yu2019playing, garcia2021hidden, schlake2022evaluating} but we have not encountered its proof, over weights or units, in the literature.
+From a mathematical perspective, our work is closely related to masking, particularly the \emph{Strong Lottery Ticket Hypothesis} (SLTH).
+This hypothesis conjectures that a desired network parameterization could be found as a sub-network in a larger, appropriately-initialized, network \cite{ramanujan2020s}.
+SLTH is typically formulated with respect to weights, i.e., a subnetwork is defined by deleting weights from the full network.
+However, a few studies have investigated SLTH where subnetworks are constructed by deleting units \cite{malach2020proving}, which we term \emph{SLTH over units}.
+While our study is different for its focus on function approximation via bias optimization, rather than finding ``lottery ticket" subnetworks, a key step in our analytic derivations relies on masking in a fashion analogous to proofs of SLTH over units.
+Thus, our work also provides two results that may be of interest to the SLTH theory: a novel proof of SLTH over units in single-layer FNNs, complementing the work of \cite{malach2020proving} (see Connections with Malach et al. 2020 in \S \ref{sec:fftheory-app} for details), and a first proof of SLTH for RNNs (see Section \S \ref{sec:theory} for more details).
+Flavours of the lottery ticket hypothesis for RNNs have been explored empirically \cite{yu2019playing, garcia2021hidden, schlake2022evaluating} but we have not encountered its proof, neither over weights nor units, in the literature.